“The quantitative measures used to assess research output i.e. publication and citation data analysis” (MyRI).

 Contact us to schedule a consultation appointment.

-We can show you how to track citations to your work, how to measure your personal research impact, and how to set up unique researcher IDs.
+We can teach you how to track citations to your work, how to measure your personal research impact, and how to set up unique researcher IDs.

 Research and Learning Office